bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 ### Solving the Puzzle Incrementally
 To solve the overall puzzle, we have to solve the 200 independent problem instances described in the [input file](input.txt) and combine their solutions.
-Although it is possible to construct and solve the instances' constraints independently, as all of the [suggested solutions](https://www.reddit.com/r/adventofcode/comments/rbwnh5/2021_day_8_can_it_be_solved_as_a_constraint/) do, it is more efficient to avoid starting from scratch 200 times.
+Although it is possible to construct and solve the instances' constraints independently, as most of the [suggested solutions](https://www.reddit.com/r/adventofcode/comments/rbwnh5/2021_day_8_can_it_be_solved_as_a_constraint/) do, it is more efficient to avoid starting from scratch 200 times.
 Closer inspection of constraints $(1)--(5)$ shows that the instances' formalisations only differ in $(4)$, i.e. the definition of $\mathit{patternSegment}$.
 Therefore, a simple way to avoid starting from scratch is by first adding the core constraints $(1)--(3),(5)$ to the solver's stack of constraints and then iteratively checking satisfiability with each of the 200 variants of $(4)$ swapped in at the top of the stack.